skleeschulte/basic-to-passport-auth-http-proxy/README.md

 By default, only `proxy:error` and `proxy:info` are enabled.
 This can be changed with the `DEBUG` environment variable.
 To log everything from the proxy server use `DEBUG=proxy:*`, to log everything including messages from third party libraries that also use the debug library use `DEBUG=*`.

+## Tests

+basic-to-passport-auth-http-proxy successfully completes 16 out of 18 tests of the litmus WebDAV test suite when proxying to OneDrive.
+Two tests fail because the OneDrive WebDAV API does not comply with the specifications litmus tests (see [test/onedrive_litmus/README.md](test/onedrive_litmus/README.md) for details).

+In addition the proxy server is tested with local mock Passport servers.